William Dillwyn Sims

 William Dillwyn Sims (7 July 1825, in Westminster – 7 March 1895, in Ipswich) was an English industrialist and artist based in Ipswich.
 In 1851 he joined the company Ransomes and May, in which his uncle Charles May was a partner.
 Charles left in 1852 and the company became Ransomes and Sims.
 Sims remained involved in the company as it evolved into Ransomes, Sims & Jefferies.

 Early life

-William was the son of Dr. John Sims and Lydia Dillwyn, who were Quakers in Westminster, London.
+William was the son of Dr. John Sims (1792 - July 1838) and Lydia Dillwyn (1875 - 1830), who were Quakers in Westminster, London.
 His Aunt, Ann Dillwyn married Richard Dykes Alexander, another prominent Quaker in Ipswich.
+The couple looked after William following the death of his father when he was 13.